FranceGrilles/monitoring-os/README.md

 ## Requirement

-To work properly, these OpenStack Nagios probes have the following requirement:
+To work properly, these OpenStack Nagios probes have the following requirements:
 * Python 2.7
 * python-openstacksdk